Stuck on your Motion Graphic resume?

 Only a few go the extra mile and explain how they use their skills.

-Here’s how to adjust your Motion Graphics Designer resume to the certain skills mentioned in a job offer.
+Here’s how to adjust your Motion Graphics Designer resume and create a skills section with accordance to the skills mentioned in a job offer.

 And avoid cluttering it at the same time.